ufz/ogs/web/content/docs/userguide/features/parallel_computing_mpi.md

 ### 3. Check results

 There are two output types available, VTK and XDMF.
-In the project file, output type can be specified in `type` tag of `output` tag, for example:
+In the project file, output type can be specified in the `type` tag of the `output` tag, for example:

 ```xml